umee-network/umee/docs/architecture/ADR-005-liquidation.md

 It is possible for the amount repaid by a liquidator to be less than the borrower's total borrow position in the target denom.
 Such partial liquidations can succeed without issue, reducing the borrowed amount by `Repayment.Amount` and rewarding collateral proportional to the amount repaid.

-Additionally, the `Repayment.Amount` found in `MsgLiquidate` functions as a maximum the liquidator is willing to repay.
+The `Repayment.Amount` found in `MsgLiquidate` functions as a maximum the liquidator is willing to repay.
 There are multiple factors that may reduce the actual repayment below this amount:

+- Insufficient liquidator balance of `Repayment.Denom`
 - Borrowed amount of `Repayment.Denom` is below `Repayment.Amount`
-- Insufficient `RewardDenom` collateral to match repaid value plus liquidation incentive
+- Insufficient `Reward.Denom` collateral on borrower to match repaid value plus liquidation incentive
-- Parameter-based maximum, e.g. if a parameter `LiquidationCap = 0.50` caps liquidated value in a single transaction at 50% of the total borrowed value.
+- Parameter-based maximum (see _Dynamic Liquidation Parameters_)

 In the above scenarios, the `MsgLiquidate` should succeed with the maximum amount allowed by the conditions, rather than fail outright.

-### Token Parameters
+### Liquidation Incentive

 In order to incentivize liquidators to target certain collateral types for liquidation first, we introduce a `LiquidationIncentive` parameter - defined for each supported borrowed denom.

-When a `MsgLiquidate` causes liquidation to occur, the liquidator receives collateral equal to (100% + `RewardDenom.LiquidationIncentive`) of the repaid value worth of collateral.
+When a `MsgLiquidate` causes liquidation to occur, the liquidator receives collateral equal to (100% + `Reward.Denom.LiquidationIncentive`) of the repaid value worth of collateral.

 For example, if the liquidation incentive for `atom` is `0.15`, then the liquidator receives `u/atom` collateral worth 115% of the borrowed base assets they repaid.
 The denom of the base assets does not affect this calculation.